-You can use either 2 smoked pork ribs, 1 ham hock or 1 ham bone, all work just as well as the other, giving you a beautiful, thick, hearty soup.
+For this recipe you can use either 2 smoked pork ribs, 1 ham hock or 1 ham bone.
+They all work just as well as the other, giving you a beautiful, thick, hearty soup.
+I tend to stick to ribs as that is what my mum made it with, however if I can't find them, I use a ham hock.

 Step 1. only needs to be done if you are using Smoked Pork Ribs or a Ham Hock as they can be rather salty.
 You do not need to do it if using a Ham Bone.